 Buoys and markers are on-the-water versions of road signs.
 They indicate speed limits, regulations, detours, and warnings for road users, or in this case, boaters.

 The U.S. Aids to Navigation system contains two categories of markers: lateral and non-lateral.
 While lateral buoys signal information on the edges of a channel, non-lateral buoys show warnings on areas other than the edges.

-But what exactly does a non-lateral marker indicate?
+But what does a non-lateral marker indicate exactly?
 It provides crucial information, signifies regulations, and warns about hazardous areas.
 There are eight different types of non-lateral buoys.
 Keep reading for the meaning of each one.